wikhung/AIND-CV-FacialKeypoints/README.md

 # Facial Keypoint Detection and Real-time Filtering

 ## Project Overview
 This repository is my solution to the Computer Vision capstone project in the AI Nanodegree program.
-This project involves three components.
+The solution is completed in the [iPython notebook](https://github.com/wikhung/CV-Facial-Keypoints/blob/master/CV_project.ipynb) with three components.

 __Part 1__: Preprocessed images and employed facial detection algorithm using OpenCV